Preparation & Access Requirements

 - User Level:

-For a trouble-free TERMINALFOUR installation, the person undertaking should be confident that they have experience with server administration, have the necessary permissions and access to the required systems.
+For a trouble-free Terminalfour installation, the person carrying it out should be confident with server administration, have the necessary permissions and access to the required systems.

 The person in charge of the installation should have experience with: